 This study makes significant contributions to 3PL literature and practices by systematically examining the antecedents and outcomes of logistics outsourcing.
 Our findings indicate that process coordination is helpful for basic outsourcing, while information sharing is helpful for customized outsourcing.
-In addition, both process coordination and information sharing are required for advanced outsourcing.
-This implies that the more diverse services involved in logistics outsourcing are, the more sophisticate mechanisms must be developed.
+In addition, both process coordination and information sharing are required for advanced outsourcing are, the more sophisticate mechanisms must be developed.
 This study also provides guidelines to develop appropriate types of logistics outsourcing to achieve different performance measures.
 It is demonstrated that basic and advanced outsourcing strongly improve operational performance, while customized outsourcing enhances financial performance, providing evidence for the strategic roles of logistics outsourcing for 3PL users.